 Introduction to Nature Connection Mentoring

 Enrollment: currently closed.
-Complete this short form to be notified when registration for this or similar workshops opens.
+Complete this short form to be notified when registration for the Fall 2022 version of this workshops opens.

 When: Sat, December 4 (9am – 5pm) — Sun, (9am – 4pm) December 5, 2021.

 Format: This two-day workshop includes six Zoom calls (60-90 min each) interspersed with six hours of activities for you to do outdoors on your own.